SCADA & ICS TESTING

 Nettitude can deliver in-depth penetration testing and security assessments for industrial control systems, including appropriately cautious testing of live production environments if required.
 Our approach will help you and your organisation investigate and answer the following crucial questions:

 - Does your company use industrial control / SCADA systems?

 - Are they connected to a network?

 - Have you assessed the security of your control network?

 - Could it be hijacked or used by malicious users?

 - Have you looked for, and found, vulnerabilities that may be present?

 - Have you assessed what the potential impact could be, in terms of lost production, damaged equipment, and perhaps even personal injury if the control network were attacked?

-It you need to provide a level of assurance to your board, customers, industry or regulators that your systems have been tested for cyber security weaknesses, then some form of assurance exercise is an essential element of your risk governance process.
+If you need to provide a level of assurance to your board, customers, industry or regulators that your systems have been tested for cybersecurity weaknesses, then some form of assurance exercise is an essential element of your risk governance process.